State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_api_recipient/README.md

 The Client ID and the Client Secret above will be passed to `oauth/token` route by the publishing site to gain an access token with which to create content.

+## Allowing JSON API Content Creation
+Content types can be toggled with the configuration form at:
+`admin/config/ecms_api/ecms_api_recipient/settings`.
+This will allow an admin to select the content types to allow JSON API publishing.
+Once submitted, the `ecms_api_recipient` role permissions are update to allow the creation of the selected nodes.